We've posted before about the Chamber of Trade proposal for better use of Cliffe Street car park.

-Extend the Free Town Bus route up Sharp Street, through the car park and down Camroyd Street.
-This will kill off the problem of the hill.
-Suddenly, the elderly and infirm will find Cliffe Street car parking more attractive than searching for a parking space in the town centre.
+Make it clear that visitors should park here if they want the most convenient stay.
+Extend the Free Town Bus route up Sharp Street, through the car park and down Camroyd Street for the benefit of the elderly and infirm who will then find Cliffe Street car parking more attractive than searching for a parking space in the town centre.
 They can ride the bus if they feel unable to tackle the hill or can walk in down a clear, safe pedestrian route if they prefer.

 Create a Quality Pedestrian Route